practicalli/spacemacs/docs/spacemacs-basics/evil-tools/helm-swoop.md

 `SPC s S` assumes word under cursor is the symbol you wish to search for.

-helm-swoop is also available in the [symbol highlight transient menu](/navigating-code/names-symbols.md).
+helm-swoop is also available in the [:fontawesome-solid-book-open: symbol highlight transient menu](/spacemacs/navigating-code/names-symbols/).

 | Keybindings | Description                  |